iocchi/PetriNetPlans/PNP/README.txt

     $ mkdir build
     $ cd build
     $ cmake ..
-    $ make install
+    $ make

-If everything goes fine you, should find a directory lib/ containing the newly created shared object, named libpnp.so.
-Use the directory include/ to compile your sources that depend on PNP and lib/ to link them.
+* Local install (<path_to_PNP>/lib)

+    $ cd PNP/lib
+    $ ln -s ../build/src/libpnp.so .

-* Set up environment variables in the file .bashrc in your home directory
+Set up environment variables in the file .bashrc in your home directory

     export PNP_INCLUDE=<path_to_PNP>/include
     export PNP_LIB=<path_to_PNP>/lib

-In order to have these variables set up for next steps using PNP, do not forget to actually set these variables.
-For example, open a new shell or set these variables in your current shell as well.
+(open a new shell or set these variables in your current shell to use it in the current terminal session).

+* Global install (/usr/local/lib)

+    $ sudo make install

 * Doxygen

 You can generate the reference documentation using doxygen: